BSc (Hons) Psychology with Criminology and Criminal Justice

-This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.
+A DBS is not obligatory for the course.
+It will only be required if a specific placement of dissertation project working with children or vulnerable groups is required.
+This fee includes £40 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

 |DBS Updating Service

-Whilst optional it is strongly recommended signing up for this service especially if you are likely to have placements each year and wish to persue a career post University where a DBS check is a requirement.
+Whilst optional it is strongly recommended signing up for this service especially if you are likely to have placements each year and wish to pursue a career post University where a DBS check is a requirement.
 Please note the service has to be joined within 19 days of receipt of your enhanced DBS certificate.

 |Other: Travel to placement location

 Cost is dependent on placement location

-Apply via UCAS if you are a UK/EU residing applicant, applying for year 1 of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
+Apply via UCAS if you are a UK residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

-Apply directly to the University if you live outside the UK/EU.
+Apply directly to the University if you live outside the UK.